Rei-ne/Rei-ne/README.md

-- 👋 Hi, I’m @Rei-ne, an aspiring Software Engineer at Holberton School.
+- 👋 Hi, I’m Reine, a frontend developer and aspiring Software Engineer at Holberton School.
 - 👀 I’m interested in Linux and Shell technologies, python programming, and web development.
 - 🌱 I’m currently learning how to be a fullstack software engineer
 - 💞️ I’m looking to collaborate on fun and challenging projects